 Students who wish to develop a practicum at their place of employment must also follow the regular procedure for securing a field practicum.
-However, before the student meets with the Field Education Director, the student should have a preliminary discussion with their employer, including their immediate supervisor and appropriate administrators, in order to gauge the employer's willingness to work with the HPU MSW program and the student to create an employee practicum opportunity.
+However, before the student meets with the Student Success Coordinator of the Field Education Director, the student should have a preliminary discussion with their employer, including their immediate supervisor and appropriate administrators, in order to gauge the employer's willingness to work with the HPU MSW program and the student to create an employee practicum opportunity.
 Proposals for practicum in a student's place of employment will be considered when specific educational opportunities are present.

-If the student wishes to request a practicum in an agency in which she/he is or will be simultaneously employed, the following minimal conditions must be met:
+If the student wishes to request a practicum in an agency in which they are or will be simultaneously employed, the following minimal conditions must be met:

-- Student assignments and employee tasks may qualify as field hours when directly linked to the nine social work competencies - Field education and employee supervision may be provided by the same supervisor if field education supervision is distinct from employment supervision and the supervisor holds a master's degree in social work from a CSWE-accredited program and who has at least two years of postmaster's social work degree practice experience in social work. - The agency has completed an MOU agreement with HPU.
-MOU request forms can be found at https://www.hpu.edu/cla/social-work/agency-resources.html
+- Student assignments and employee tasks may qualify as field hours when directly linked to the ten social work competencies - Field education and employee supervision may be provided by the same supervisor if field education supervision is distinct from employment supervision and the supervisor holds a master's degree in social work from a CSWE-accredited program and who has at least two years of post-master's social work degree practice experience in social work. - The agency has completed an MOU agreement with HPU.